 As tournament directors for many events in Metro Vancouver, they initially sold discs at events only.
 As demand grew, they launched an online store in November 2015 from one of their homes in Surrey, British Columbia to better track their inventory and to supply players outside of their immediate community.
 Sales at tournaments were still the primary sales channel; online sales were mainly to residents in BC and then to Alberta, Yukon, Ontario and Quebec.

 2017: New Owners

 Not ones to do things in half measures, me and my wife Jeannie immersed ourselves in our new hobby business in the evenings.
 Our son was 5 at the time so we were pretty much housebound in the evenings anyways.
-We promptly doubled the stock, started tagging each disc to avoid recounting everything after tournament sales, and revamped the online store to reflect the best practices of the larger US retailers, which included weighing and photographing each disc, which is now a Canadian industry standard.
+We promptly doubled the stock, started tagging each disc to avoid recounting everything after tournament sales, and revamped the online store to reflect the best practices of the larger US retailers, which included weighing and photographing each disc.
 Instead of meeting up with locals to hand deliver orders, local customers could pick up their packages at our Anytime Fitness gym in Surrey, BC.
 Sometime in 2018, online sales exceeded onsite sales and by that time, Ace Runners fulfilled orders all across Canada.
 Stock began to take over our basement.

 2019: Steady Growth

 By Spring 2019, we (both of us still worked our day jobs) were getting help from our niece Joely to help us keep up with our so-called hobby business.
 Our son James was at an age when he wanted to help (today it’s all about video games).